QuTech-Delft/qne-adk/docs/experiment_configuration.rst

 .. literalinclude:: json_examples/experiment_meta_example.json
   :language: JSON

-*Note: For now, only a 'local' location, only one 'number_of_rounds' and type 'local_netsquid' as simulator are supported.
-So it is best to leave these values as they are.*

 Asset
 -----

 The asset contains the user input for the configuration of both the network and the application.
 The asset is built up out of a ``network`` and ``application`` property.
 The ``network`` property contains all information about the nodes and channels which are available for this network.
 The ``application`` property describes all inputs of the application,